cloudflare/cloudflare-docs/content/pages/platform/functions/plugins.md

 ## Using a Pages Plugin

-Developers can enhance their projects by mounting a Pages Plugin at some route of their app.
-Plugins will provide instructions of where they should typically be mounted (e.g. an admin interface might be mounted at `functions/admin/[[path]].ts`, and an error logger might be mounted at `functions/_middleware.ts`).
-Additionally, each Plugin may take some configuration (e.g. an API token).
+Developers can enhance their projects by mounting a Pages Plugin at a route of their application.
+Plugins will provide instructions of where they should typically be mounted (for example, an admin interface might be mounted at `functions/admin/[[path]].ts`, and an error logger might be mounted at `functions/_middleware.ts`).
+Additionally, each Plugin may take some configuration (for example, with an API token).

 ---

-## Static Form Example
+## Static form example

-In this example, we'll build a Pages Plugin and then include it in a project.
+In this example, you will build a Pages Plugin and then include it in a project.

 The first Plugin should:

-- intercept HTML forms
+- intercept HTML forms.
-- store the form submission in KV
+- store the form submission in [KV](/workers/runtime-apis/kv/).
-- respond to submissions with a developer's custom response
+- respond to submissions with a developer's custom response.

 ### 1. Creating a new Pages Plugin